joycedh/TMCI_project/README.md

 ## A tentative list of milestones for the project

-Determine which method of lexicon based sentiment analysis model can we best apply to fake news.
+-By November 22
+-Set up
-Determine for all words of the statements in the train dataset what the prominence of the word in fake news is.
+- Determine for all words of the statements in the train dataset what the prominence of the word in fake news is.
+Barbara & Eva
+-Logistic regression
+-feature inspection: multiple features (word frequencies, article, politicle party) -represent statements, uniform set of features : sparse vectors (over whole vocabulary)

+-By November 29
+-Visualization of prominence words in fake news
-Building an effective fake news detector on the training set.
+- Building an effective fake news detector on the training set.
-Analyzing how accurate the fake news detector is.
+- Analyzing how accurate the fake news detector is.
+- Determine which method of lexicon based sentiment analysis model can we best apply to fake news.
+Joyce

 Add here a sketch of your planning for the coming weeks.
 Please mention who does what.